 The number of nodes necessary to fully control a complex network can be calculated by counting the number of unmatched nodes in the network's maximum matching (Liu et al. 2011).
 In a directed network, a given matching is a subset of links in which no two links share a common starting node or a common ending node; a node is then matched if it is the ending node of one of the links in the matching and unmatched otherwise (Figure 1a).
 A given matching is then maximum if both (i) the number of matched links—known as matching size—is maximal and (ii) the sum of the weights of the matched links—known as matching weight—is the largest possible among all possible matchings of that size (West 2001).
 To find the maximum matching, it is convenient to adopt an alternative bipartite representation of the network in which the two levels indicate the outgoing and incoming links to each node (Figure 1b).
 Finding a matching in this alternative representation is equivalent to finding a set of links such that each node on the top level is matched to at most one node on the bottom level, and vice versa (West 2001; Csardi & Nepusz 2006).

 Given a maximum matching, the link to network controllability has a largely intuitive basis.
-In control theory, a network is fully controllable when each node has a "superior"", that is, an input that drives its dynamics.
+In control theory, a network is fully controllable when each node has a "superior", that is, an input that drives its dynamics.
 Consequently, each matched nodes can be controlled by the node pointing to it.
 Unmatched nodes, on the other hand, have no superior in the network and must be directly controlled by external inputs (Liu et al. 2011).
-In an ecological context, this is what could be referred to as management interventions.
+In an ecological context, these external inputs are what could be referred to as management interventions.
 Building on this analogy, systems that require a large number of external inputs are more difficult or costly to control.
 Therefore, the manageability m of a community can be approximated by the proportion of species on which we would need to apply management interventions in order to gain full control of the abundances of all species in the ecological community.
 This is given by

 m=1-nds,